 Dye sublimation printing is the method of applying an image to specially coated ceramics, metals, and polyester cloth.
 Sublimation ink is unique in its ability to convert from a solid to a gas without going through a liquid form.
 (Just like dry ice.)
 The conversion is initiated by heat and controlled with pressure and time.
 Hard items such as ceramic, fiberboard, metals, etc. requires a special coating to accept the sublimation inks.

 What do we sublimate?

-With such a broad variety of products we have chosen to focus on Mugs, Aluminum water bottles, Keychains, Metal business cards, Jewelry, and Flip Flop sandals.
+With such a broad variety of products, we have chosen to focus on Mugs, Metal Christmas Ornaments, Aluminum water bottles, Keychains, coasters, Jewelry, and Flip Flops.
 Prices vary based on quantity.